 Hide My Ass

-Hide My Ass is a service which lets you watch restricted TV channels from any country by giving you a local IP number for your internet connection.
-For example, you can watch the BBC iPlayer even when you’re not in the UK.
+Hide My Ass is another service which lets you watch country restricted TV channels.
+Again you get an IP number for your internet connection.
 It works across all devices, so you can use it on your mobile, iPad and laptop.

 The best thing about Hide My Ass is that they have one subscription which grants you access to all countries.
 They also encrypt your internet access so your browsing is secure and private.
 There are three payment methods: monthly, 6 monthly and 12 months.
 At the moment the cost for monthly payments is $11.52.